Policy

 Timeframes for the child and family assessment or investigation

-Te tamaiti referred for a child and family assessment or investigation must have a safety and risk screen completed within the specified decision response timeframe.
+Te tamaiti or rangatahi referred for a child and family assessment or investigation must have Tiaki Oranga completed within the specified decision response timeframe.

-Face-to-face engagement with te tamaiti and their parent or caregiver is essential to ensure a robust assessment of safety.
-Te tamaiti should be encouraged and assisted to participate to a degree appropriate for their age and maturity and given reasonable opportunities and support to freely express their views.
-Social workers must seek the consent of their parents or guardians before engaging te tamaiti unless doing so places te tamaiti or others at risk of harm, either directly or indirectly.
+Face-to-face engagement with te tamaiti or rangatahi and their parent or caregiver is essential to ensure a robust assessment of safety.
+Te tamaiti or rangatahi should be encouraged and assisted to participate to a degree appropriate for their age and maturity and given reasonable opportunities and support to freely express their views.
+Social workers must seek the consent of their parents or guardians before engaging te tamaiti or rangatahi unless doing so places te tamaiti or rangatahi or others at risk of harm, either directly or indirectly.

 Gaining permission to talk to tamariki and rangatahi

-Where further assessment is required following the completion of the safety and risk screen, safety must be built around te tamaiti or rangatahi.
+Where further assessment is required following the completion of Tiaki Oranga, safety must be built around te tamaiti or rangatahi.
+Tiaki Oranga should be completed more than once across the practice continuum for all service lines, whenever we need to understand current safety, harm and risk.

-When te tamaiti is in hospital with a suspected non-accidental injury
+When te tamaiti or rangatahi is in hospital with a suspected non-accidental injury

-When a report of concern is received about a tamaiti who has been hospitalised with a suspected non-accidental injury we must work collaboratively with whānau or family and involved professionals, including Police and medical staff, to understand and meet the immediate needs of te tamaiti and keep them safe from further harm during their stay, and after leaving hospital.
+When a report of concern is received about a tamaiti or rangatahi who has been hospitalised with a suspected non-accidental injury we must work collaboratively with whānau or family and involved professionals, including Police and medical staff, to understand and meet the immediate needs of te tamaiti or rangatahi and keep them safe from further harm during their stay, and after leaving hospital.

 We must:

-- commence a collaborative and multi-disciplinary process for decision-making and planning within 24 hours of te tamaiti being admitted to hospital
+- commence a collaborative and multi-disciplinary process for decision-making and planning within 24 hours of te tamaiti or rangatahi being admitted to hospital

 - engage whānau or family as early as possible

-- develop a plan with te tamaiti (where appropriate), whānau or family and professionals prior to discharge which outlines:
+- develop a plan with te tamaiti or rangatahi (where appropriate), whānau or family and professionals prior to discharge which outlines:

 - how safety will be addressed and health needs responded to